Sussex Tech launching new welding course this fall - Delaware State News

 “There is a clear need for graduates with these skills.
 Our students already graduate with professional, industry-standard certifications, and this will be another to add to their resume,” Ms. Troyer said.

 Sussex Tech students in the related technical areas beginning with the Class of 2023 can take the course in their sophomore, junior or senior years, and can complete the first level of the American Welding Society’s certificate program.
-The course will share existing equipment and facilities with the welding apprenticeship program run in the evenings by Sussex Tech’s Adult Education Division, keeping costs low.
+The course will share existing equipment and facilities with the welding apprenticeship program run in the evenings by Sussex Tech’s Adult Education Division.